-The worst thing ever happened to my good friend: He splurged to re-carpet his entire house and no sooner than it was finished, he spilled bleach on it.
-In a panic he didn’t know what to do, so he immediately grabbed a washcloth and began trying to soak it up with water.
+The worst thing ever happened to my good friend: He splurged to re-carpet his entire house, and as soon as it finished, he spilled bleach on it.
+In a panic, he didn’t know what to do, so he immediately grabbed a washcloth and began trying to soak it up with water.
 Meanwhile, the carpet was beginning to change color.
-The following day it was even worse.
-The spot was in the dead center of the floor, with no way to hide and no means of fixing.
-What now?
+The following day, it was even worse.
+The spot was in the dead center with no way to hide it and no means of fixing it.

 Together, we decided we had to fix the issue.
 We first began to research.

-There’s tons of different types of carpet, from cheap acrylic to expensive wool.
+There are tons of different types of carpet, from cheap acrylic to expensive wool.
 Each has its own composition.
-I’ll give you some ideas, but let start with the basics.
+I’ll give you some ideas, but let's start with the basics.

-- Second, bleach is not a “color."
+- Second, bleach is not a color.
 Bleach is a color-stripper or solvent that removes the tint by basically eating it away.
-With that in mind, you can’t “remove bleach”, just like you can’t put nail polish remover onto your polish then expect the polish to re-appear.
+With that in mind, you can’t “remove bleach,” just like you can’t put nail polish remover onto your polish and then expect the polish to re-appear.

-- Keep in mind that any repair will be trial and error.
+- Any repair will be trial and error.

 Hair dye worked great for one spot on my friend's carpet.
-The carpet is a dark brown; I would call it Cocoa or Espresso if I had to label it.
-He took a small carpet fiber from his stairs and brought it to the local beauty supply store and found a few different hair dye kits that matched.
+The carpet is a dark brown; I would call it cocoa or espresso if I had to label it.
+He took a small carpet fiber from his stairs, brought it to the local beauty supply store, and found a few different hair dye kits that matched.
 He didn’t get the cheap kind.
 He got the good ones to ensure it would be quality.

-A word of caution: Do not purchase hair dye from a local drug store or any dye that is “on sale."
-It is uncommonly known that local stores don't monitor how long dyes have sat on their shelves.
+A word of caution: Do not purchase hair dye from a local drug store or any dye that is on sale.
+It is uncommonly known that local stores don't monitor how long dyes have been sitting on their shelves.

 To apply to carpet: